Bio

 (2016).

-The Macroeconomic Effects of Monetary Policy: A New Measure for the United Kingdom.
+The Macroeconomic Effects of Monetary Policy: A New Measure for the United Kingdom (opens in new tab).

 American Economic Journal: Macroeconomics, Volume 8(4), 75-102.